 Dart had his gaffes as well.
 In the 1950s, he developed a idea about australopithecine culture that he called osteo-dento-keratic (meaning bone-tooth-horn) theory.
 He believed that human culture revolved around acquiring these symbols of strength from the animal kingdom, then using them against the animals and perhaps each other.
 He concluded that humans were inherently aggressive (maybe not such an unreasonable assumption given his work as a medical orderly during World War I).
-Although ODK theory attracted some admirers, it has been largely discredited by paleoanthropologists.
+Although ODK theory attracted some admirers (Stanley Kubrick among them, as evidenced by 2001: A Space Odyssey), it has been largely discredited by paleoanthropologists.

 Narrative text and graphic design © by Michon Scott - Updated June 27, 2015